vid/semantic-mediawiki-nodejs/README.md

 nodejs-semantic-mediawiki
 =========================

-javascript & nodejs for use with smw - import, visualization, etc. — Edit
+packaged nodejs for use with smw - import, visualization, etc. — Edit

 uploadCSV.js
 ========